The mission of this page is, describe the wonders and discoveries

 TESS, in turn, will reveal the best candidates for a closer look with the James Webb Space Telescope, currently schedule to launch in 2020.
 The Webb telescope, deploying a giant, segmented, light-collecting mirror that will ride on a shingle-like platform, is designed to capture light directly from the planets themselves.
 The light then can be split into a multi-colored spectrum, a kind of bar code showing which gases are present in the planet's atmosphere.
 Webb's targets might include "super Earths," or planets larger than Earth but smaller than Neptune – some that could be rocky planets like super-sized versions of our own.

-Little is known about these big , including whether some might be suitable for life.
+Little is known about these big planets, including whether some might be suitable for life.
 If we're very lucky, perhaps one of them will show signs of oxygen, carbon dioxide and methane in its atmosphere.
 Such a mix of gases would remind us strongly of our own atmosphere, possibly indicating the presence of life.

 But hunting for Earth-like atmospheres on Earth-sized exoplanets will probably have to wait for a future generation of even more powerful space probes in the 2020s or 2030s.

-Thanks to the Kepler telescope's statistical survey, we know the above are rich with planetary companions.
+Thanks to the Kepler telescope's statistical survey, we know the stars above are rich with planetary companions.
 And as we stare up at the night sky, we can be sure not only of a vast multitude of exoplanet neighbors, but of something else: The adventure is just beginning.

 Provided by Phys.org Space News / NASA's Goddard Space Flight Center